Review reveals problems protecting workers from pesticides

-The Florida Department of Agriculture and Consumer Services never interviewed Martinez or any workers about the retaliation or intimidation claims, despite a tip from the health inspector that some workers were talking about it.
+The Florida Department of Agriculture and Consumer Services never interviewed any workers about the retaliation or intimidation claims, despite a tip from the health inspector that some workers were talking about it.

 When workers do come forward, they face a yearslong process that often ends with nothing but a warning for the farm.
 In other cases, people who complain are sometimes put in professional exile.

-After the hospital trip, he returned to work and was told to sign a "voluntary quit" paper giving up his job.
+After going to the hospital, he returned to work and was told to sign a "voluntary quit" paper giving up his job.
 He had worked for 15 years on North Carolina tobacco farms and never fallen ill, he said, but the incident left him without work.
 He returned to Mexico.

 Nearly a year after he left, a state investigation issued a warning to the farm.